Language travel, Spanish course

-Our school has nine classrooms, two common rooms and a beautiful courtyard.
+The Spanish school in Lima has six classrooms with air-condition, a common room, and a kitchen.
 The school administration and teaching staff can look back on many successful years of teaching Spanish as a foreign language.
 The lessons and methods are constantly adapted to current standards.
 Our Spanish school in Lima can be really proud of its reputation!

 We know that our students not only travel to Peru to learn Spanish, but also to have an exceptional travel experience and to have a great time in South America.
 Therefore, the dynamic and helpful team on site looks after all students in a competent and friendly way.

 Our language school in Lima offers an activity calendar with various activities such as City tours, cooking classes, dancing classes, excursions, sports, grammar workshops, conversation exercises, etc.

 Some activities and excursions require a small additional payment on site.

 WIFI is available in the school and can be used free of charge by the students.

 Lima is the capital of Peru and by far the largest city in the country with a beautiful location right on the Pacific Coast.
 Greater Lima is home to over 10 million people.
 Lima is an important transport hub and with numerous universities, colleges, company headquarters, museums, theaters and monuments and it is also the most important economic and cultural center in the country.